taikatta/Milestone3-Konyvkucko/README.md

 I shared Konvkucko's link with Messenger as I wanted the app to be tested on more different devices.
 When a link is shared there is a nice feature: a little preview of the link’s content, with title, short description and an image of the designated page.
 This data comes from scraping the link for `Open Graph (OG)` data.
 I added og meta tags to my base.html and used Sharing Debugger (facebook developer tools) to debug.

+#### Link to Ireland Libraries

+On Books page user can check more details about each book by clicking the `View` button next to the book.
+This leads the user to the book detail page, where the `Borrow this book!` button takes the user to Libraries Ireland page, and after login user can request the book.

 #### Features Left to Implement:

 * As the application is about Hungarian books, for Hungarian families living in Ireland I plan to translate it Hungarian.